Get a free, no obligation personal loan quote with rates as low as 9.99%

 Types Of Credit Card Cash Advances

-In Canada, there are at least 5 different credit card cash advances you can make:
+In Canada, there are a few different credit card cash advances you can make:

-• Checkout & ATM Transactions – You may use your credit card to withdraw money from an ATM or when checking out at available locations.
+• ATM Transactions: You may use your credit card to withdraw money from an ATM or when checking out at available locations.
 This can result in varied costs, with additional fees applied to non-network ATM transactions.

-• Credit Card Cheques – Some credit card companies will offer you cheques that you can use to withdraw cash from your accounts at any time.
+• Credit Card Cheques: Some credit card companies will offer you cheques that you can use to withdraw money from your accounts at any time.
 Due to the costs involved, this is another service that’s best reserved for financial emergencies.

 Should You Get A Credit Card Cash Advance?

 While they may be cheaper upfront than some other financial solutions, credit card cash advances have several problems.
-They certainly aren’t free and since more interest will apply to your debt with every day that it goes unpaid.
-Cash advances only make sense when you absolutely need physical cash and you can afford to pay it back right away.
+They certainly aren’t free, and more interest will apply to your debt with every day that it goes unpaid.
+Given this, you should only consider a credit card cash advance in some situations, such as the following:

 Alternatives To A Credit Card Cash Advance

-If a credit card cash advance seems like the wrong choice for your financial needs, there are some safer and potentially less expensive alternatives you can try, such as:
+If a credit card cash advance seems like the wrong choice for your financial needs, there are some safer and potentially less expensive alternatives you can try:

 Personal Loan

-Similar to a credit card cash advance, a personal loan involves borrowing a specific sum of money that must be repaid with interest.
-However, personal loans typically have better interest rates and longer, more flexible terms, making them a more affordable and economical option.
+A personal loan involves borrowing a specific sum of money that must be repaid with interest.
+Compared to credit card cash advances, personal loans typically have better interest rates and longer, more flexible terms, making them a more affordable and economical option.

 Chequing Account Overdraft